dan-schel/train-disruptions/docs/database/creating-a-new-database-model.md

 >
 ```

-What you choose here decides what certain methods (e.g. `serialize`) are required to return.
+What you choose here decides what certain methods (e.g. `serialize`) take as input and/or are required to return.

 In order, they are: